A “Sampler Quilt” is one which has many different blocks, usually separated by sashing strips.

 They include a huge variety of colours, and as solids and subtle textures don’t go out of fashion quickly, they are so useful to keep in stock.

 I decided to make a selection of Star blocks suitable for a Sampler Quilt to share with you – and to make it accessible for you whatever your skill level, they will focus on different techniques, and offer a mixture of easy and more challenging blocks.
-Full instructions for these “Skillful Skyful” blocks will be available by download from my online Shop soon.
+Full instructions for these “Skilful Skyful” blocks are now starting to be available by download from my online Shop .

 So, how would you go about choosing fabrics for a Sampler Quilt?